cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 ## Import

 The import section is used to specify external data structures, and optionally code, that is referenced in other parts of the file.
-The referenced files must be in the same folder as the `cogment.yaml` file.
+The referenced files must be in the same folder as the spec file.
 The import sections are:

 -   `proto`: List of protobuf definition files.
 Message types defined in these files are used to communicate between the various components